 It’s rare than an epithet attached to us as teenagers fits us as middle-aged men.
-But Bert Kreischer, dubbed “top partier at the Number One Party School” n 1997 Rolling Stone article, “The Machine” still made sense.
-Famous for the seven years he spent raging at Florida State University, Kreischer parlayed his notoriety into a career as an “extreme” reality television host and stand-up comedian.
-The Van Wilder movies helped.
-Kreischer, somewhat famously, inspired them.
-Ryan Reynold was doing an impression of “The Machine,” giving the man even more party cred.
+But for Bert Kreischer, dubbed the “top partier at the Number One Party School” by Rolling Stone, “The Machine” still made sense.
+Famous for the seven years he spent raging at Florida State University, Kreischer parlayed his notoriety into a career as an “extreme” reality television host and standup comedian.
+Kreischer, somewhat famously, inspired the Van Wilder movies.
+Ryan Reynolds’s impression of “The Machine” gave him even more party cred.

 Then Kreischer’s first daughter was born and the ultimate frat dude realized he had to pivot.

 “I was sitting with a CBS executive pitching a sitcom where I’d play a wild and crazy guy and I realized that’s just not who I was anymore,” Kreischer recalls.
-Instead of going full Belushi, Kreischer took a gig as the host for the Travel Channel’s Bert the Conqueror, wrote a book, Life of the Party: Stories of a Perpetual Man-Child, got a stand up special on Showtime, and started a podcast, Bertcast.
-He juggled all of that with a happy home life and gigs on the road while he’s tempering his material and his public persona.
+Instead of going full Belushi, Kreischer took a gig as the host for the Travel Channel’s Bert the Conqueror; wrote a book, Life of the Party: Stories of a Perpetual Man-Child; recorded a standup special for Showtime and started a podcast, Bertcast.
+He juggled all of that with a happy home life and live gigs on the road, all the while tempering his material and his public persona.

-“Knowing my daughters might listen,” he says, “I can talk about putting a carrot in my wife’s ass anymore.”
+“Knowing my daughters might listen,” he says, “I can’t talk about putting a carrot in my wife’s ass anymore.”
 He took The Fatherly Questionnaire from his home in Los Angeles.

 What is your name?

 My older daughter is named Georgia.
 My youngest is named Ila.
 It’s an old redneck spelling.

 My wife is from Georgia and she loves that name.
 Ila is named after a drunk aunt.
 She was a chain-smoking, heavily drinking, interesting human being.